MSV Botnica: Criticism

 Although the crews have been generally satisfied with the vessels' operational capabilities, the multipurpose icebreakers have also been perceived as compromise designs due to the conflicting requirements of icebreaking and offshore operations.
 The vessels have been criticized for their lower icebreaking capability and ability to operate in the Bothnian Bay ice conditions characterized by heavy ridging when compared to traditional icebreakers built in the 1970s.
 Designed primarily for icebreaking operations in the Gulf of Finland, Botnica has been described as "underpowered" by her crew because she is as wide as the older Finnish icebreakers but has only two thirds of the propulsion power.
 While Botnica has also been praised for her seakeeping characteristics, in open water operations the multipurpose icebreakers have not been competitive against purpose-built offshore vessels due to their higher fuel consumption.

-The state-owned shipping company Arctia and its predecessors have also been criticized for the financial losses and low profitability of the offshore business.
-Unable to compete commercially against purpose-built offshore vessels, the multipurpose icebreakers would be the last ones to be hired unless they were offered at significantly reduced day rates.
+The Finnish state-owned shipping company Arctia and its predecessors were also criticized for the financial losses and low profitability of the offshore business.
+Unable to compete commercially against purpose-built offshore vessels, the multipurpose icebreakers were the last ones to be hired unless they were offered at significantly reduced day rates.
 Sometimes the ships were left without contracts and Botnica in particular spent long periods of time in foreign ports even during the Baltic Sea winter navigation season, forcing the government of Finland to hire icebreakers from the commercial market to keep the ports open.